mjhilton/NServiceBus.Host.AzureCloudService/README.md

-# Azure Hosting for NServiceBus
+# Azure Cloud Service Hosting for NServiceBus

-The Azure hosting for NServiceBus enables NServiceBus endpoints hosting in Cloud Services.
+The Azure hosting for NServiceBus enables NServiceBus endpoints hosting in Azure Cloud Services.

 ## Documentation